gyunseo/gyunseo.github.io/src/pages/about-me.md

 ---

-If you like my blog, check out my blog github repoistory [repo](https://github.com/gyunseo/gyunseo.github.io).
+If you like my blog, check out my blog github [repo](https://github.com/gyunseo/gyunseo.github.io).
 Or you can even give any feedback via my [email](mailto:rbstj0311@naver.com).